More Resources Are Needed in the Fight on Fraud

 – Over the six month period between February 1 and July 31, 2024, DOJ announced at least eleven enforcement actions, recovering over $137.5 million, from FCA actions alleging Anti-Kickback Statute violations.

 – The government estimated $300 billion in projected PPP fraudulent forgiveness, all of which was taxable.
-Assuming no tax was paid, an estimate$63 billion in tax principal went unpaid.
+Assuming no tax was paid, an estimated $63 billion in tax principal went unpaid.
 Late payment penalties and underpayment interest totaling 8% annually would add another $13.86 billion.
 That gives total potentially collectible proceeds of $76.86 billion.

 – Cyber crime is up: 2023 marked the highest year on record for ransomware attacks globally, with fraudsters extorting $1.1 billion from victims, compared to $567 million in 2022.